 Pike presence at this site for all 17 surveys indicates ample prey and suitable habitat are available for them to survive.
 Pike are able to benefit from the lack of weed and structure at this site.
 Their high burst speed permits them to catch their prey and thrive at this site.
-Density estimates show the variation in pike spawning success and recruitment over the 17 year period (see figure 11) further supported by measurements of each individual captured (see table 1 & 4).
+Density estimates show the variation in pike spawning success and recruitment over the 17 year period (see figure 11) further supported by measurements of each individual captured.
 Biomass estimates reflect the high average size of pike resident at this site (see figure 12).
-There is no apparent correlation between pike and a single prey species at this site.
-Even when roach density is at its highest (2011, 2012, 2012 & 2014) pike density and biomass are not.
-Density estimates over the long-term data set are never high however; biomass shows the small number of pike feed well.
+There is no apparent correlation between pike and a single prey species at this site however there is a suggestion that pike biomass peaks a year or 2 after roach.
+Density estimates over the long-term data set are never high, however, biomass shows the small number of pike feed well.